 Learning is more effective when it’s fun

 People are more likely to retain information that they learned if they are engaged with the content.
-By incorporating elements of gamification into your microlearning platform, you’ll engage your audience through play and increase the likelihood of them continuing to participate, while also encouraging engagement and positive feelings towards the platform and the experience.
+By incorporating elements of gamification into your microlearning platform, you’ll engage your audience through play and increase the likelihood of them continuing to participate, while also encouraging engagement and positive feelings towards the platform and the learning experience.
 Give your participants a sense of accomplishment by having in-game features they can unlock or badges they can earn.